In this article, you’ll find answers to questions like:

 New parents, grandparents and caregivers have a lot of questions when it comes to preparing for life with a child.

-It may be surprising to learn unintentional injuries are the No. 1 killer of children worldwide, says Kelly Powell, Safe Kids Palm Beach County’s program director.
+It may be surprising to learn unintentional injuries are the No. 1 killer of children worldwide, says Kelly Powell, Safe Kids Palm Beach County’s former program director.

 “Parents need to have this fact on their radar and begin to research and learn early on about ways to create a safe home for their child,” she says.
 “Learn about specific risks according to children’s ages since kids do different things at each stage of development.
 Try to always be one step ahead.”